Related Links

 2. The fiercer of the two women was Lucy.
 (Two persons are compared, so the comparative of fiercer is used.)

 3. Of the three stooges, the fat one is the funniest character.
-(More than two personas are involved in comparison, so the superlative funniest is used.)
+(More than two persons are involved in comparison, so the superlative funniest is used.)

-4. I am a good chest player myself.
+4. I am not a good chest player myself.

-5. I think my brain is better than yours.
+5. He thinks his brain is better than mine.

 7. Sally is the smartest student in the class.